-Our aim is to develop a whole school approach to food and nutrition, putting children's and young people's health first.
-The project involves everyone across the school community - from parents and catering staff to school governors and students.
-We offer training and workshops for staff and parents, building the skills and confidence needed to offer healthy alternatives, whilst taking into consideration resources and budgets.
-Through engaging, hands-on sessions, we also work with students to find out their opinions and ideas, which inform policy changes, recipes and menu design.
+The programme uses a whole school approach, involving everyone across the school community - from parents and catering staff to school governors and students.
+We offer training and workshops for staff and parents to build the skills and confidence needed to offer healthy alternatives, whilst taking into account the school’s resources and budgets.
+Through engaging, hands-on sessions, we also work with students to hear their opinions and ideas, which inform policy changes, recipes and menu design.

 We believe that school food should be a consistent and non-partisan priority for government.
 We use our real-world experience of working in schools to strengthen our campaigns on children’s health, access to nutritious school meals and food education.